autotelik/datashift_journey/README.md

 There are a couple of base classes available, that will do most of the Form work, if you inherit from them.

-When usign the DSJ Collection models, you can derive from `DatashiftJourney::BaseCollectorForm`.
+When using the DSJ Collection models, you can derive from `DatashiftJourney::BaseCollectorForm`.

 When using your own model use `DatashiftJourney::BaseForm` .